mmoayyed/mmoayyed.github.io/_posts/2021-06-10-cas64-openid-connect-scopes.md

 ## Custom Scopes

 You may also decide to design your scopes as bundles of custom attributes and claims.
-For example, one could design a `MyCustomScope` scope that contains two claims:
+For example, one could design a `MyCustomScope` scope that contains the claims:

 {% include googlead1.html  %}